woosub-lee/docs/3.0/docs/async/promise-future-introduction.md

 # Introduction into Promises and Futures

-When working with asynchronous APIs, one of the problems you'll face is not knowing when a variable is set.

 When querying a database synchronously, the thread is blocked until a result has been received.
 At which point the result will be returned to you and the thread continues from where you left off querying the database.

 ```swift